nglasl/silverstripe-extensible-search/README.md

 ## Overview

+### Configuring the Search Page

+A new page type `ExtensibleSearchPage` should automatically be created for you in the site root.
+This should be published before you are able to perform searches using a search engine selection.

 ### Enabling Full Text

 The extensible search page will work with the MySQL/SQLite full text search by default, however will require some YAML configuration around the data objects you wish to search against.